Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Colorado State has not yet combined with its opponents to put up more than 58.5 points in a game this season.
+- Colorado State and its opponents have not yet combined for more than 58.5 points in a game this year.

 - Utah State and its opponents have combined to score more than 58.5 points in two games this season.

-- Friday's total is 4.8 points higher than the combined 53.7 PPG average of the two teams.

-- This contest's over/under is 9.5 points greater than the 49 these two squads combine to allow per game this season.

-- The Rams and their opponents score an average of 48.8 points per game, 9.7 fewer than Friday's total.
+- The combined points per game average of the two teams, 53.7, is 4.8 points fewer than Friday's over/under.

-- In 2021, games involving the Aggies have averaged a total of 61.9 points, 3.4 more than the set over/under in this contest.
+- The 49 combined points per game that these two squads have allowed this season are 9.5 fewer than the 58.5 total in this contest.

 Colorado State Stats and Trends